FitzwilliamMuseum/egyptiancoffins/_team/helen-strudwick.md

 H. Strudwick.
 (2009) ‘Papyrus at the Fitzwilliam Museum’.
 In *Ausgestattet mit den Schriften des Thot: Festschrift für Irmtraut Munro zu ihrem 65.
 Geburtstag (Studien zum altägyptischen Totenbuch, Band 14)*.
 Harrassowitz Verlag, 201-215

 H. Strudwick.
-(2007) Review of Maarten J. Raven, the Tomb of Pay and Raia at Saqqara.
+(2007) Review of Maarten J. Raven, *The Tomb of Pay and Raia at Saqqara*.
 In *Antiquity* 81 (2007), 233–234

 H. Strudwick.
 (2006) ‘New light on ancient Egypt’.
 In *History Today* 56 (June 2006), 58

 H. Strudwick and A. Stevenson.
-(2006) ‘A class act?
-Society and Death in Ancient Egypt: Mortuary Landscapes of the Middle Kingdom, by Janet Richards’.
+(2006) ‘A class act? *Society and Death in Ancient Egypt: Mortuary Landscapes of the Middle Kingdom*, by Janet Richards’.
 In *Cambridge Archaeological Journal* 2006-10, 354–356. http://dx.doi.org/10.1017/s0959774306220225

 H. Strudwick.
 (2003) *Pocket timeline of ancient Egypt*.
 London: British Museum Press.

 H. Strudwick.
-(2002) Review of Private Life in New Kingdom Egypt, by Lynn Meskell.
+(2002) Review of *Private Life in New Kingdom Egypt*, by Lynn Meskell.
 In *Antiquity* 75 (2001), 903–904.

 H. Strudwick and N. Strudwick.
 (1999) *Thebes in Egypt: A Guide to the Tombs and Temples of Ancient Luxor*.
 London: British Museum Press.